gnicol/GitSwarm/perforce_swarm/doc-ce/install/migration_from_gitlab.md

     list, you will need to follow [these instructions](/help/update/README.md) to upgrade as necessary to a supported version.

-    Migrating to an existing GitSwarm (one that has existing users, projects and repositories) will result in this data being overwritten and/or destroyed during the migration.
-It is high recommended that you only migrate to a new GitSwarm instance to avoid this issue.
+    Migrating GitLab to an existing GitSwarm (one that has existing users, projects and repositories) will result in this data being overwritten and/or destroyed during the migration.
+It is highly recommended that you only migrate to a fresh/clean GitSwarm instance to avoid this issue.

-    If the GitLab install from which you are migrating has attachments, you must use the same hostname for your new GitSwarm install.
+    If the GitLab install from which you are migrating has attachments, you will either need to use the same hostname for your GitSwarm install, or once migration is complete, you will need to change the GitSwarm instance's hostname to match the original GitLab instance's hostname.

 1.  **Recommended Approach**

     The recommended approach is to upgrade your GitLab and GitSwarm instances to the most up-to-date combination (GitLab 8.0.5 and GitSwarm 15.4).
-Upgrading to GitSwarm 15.4 is an absolute requirement for GitSwarm, since this feature is not supported in earlier versions.
+Upgrading to GitSwarm 15.4 is an absolute requirement for GitSwarm, since migration is not supported in earlier versions.

     It is also recommended that the same hostname be used for both the GitLab